 An Extremely Goofy Movie is anything but Goofy.
 It’s a rare cautionary tale for parents.
 It’s a thin line between love and suffocation.
 Who better to learn this lesson with than someone as aloof as Goofy.
 Somehow Max persevered through all of his dad’s shenanigans and was able to bring the trophy home to his team.
 Disney insinuates how important it is to persevere in the name of whatever you may be working towards.
 Parents are the hardest to win over but once you win, you win.
 As long as you do it for you, the ends will always justify the means.

 **A celebration is definitely in order!
 Season 1 of ExCU is in the books!
 Major shout out to everyone that followed me each week!
-I had so much fun breaking these down for guys and gals each week.
+I had so much fun breaking these down for you guys and gals each week.
 Season 2 coming up.
 Catch up on all of season 1 only on Emcee.